ponisworld/accordion-component-main/README.md

 # Hi!!!
-I'm Andrea Bellver.
+Thank u for seeing my webpage.

 I've struggled with this challenge because I wanted to do it by using only HTML and CSS, but there are things that are so difficult for me to understand without JavaScript.